sfzinstruments/BengtNilsson.HeadroomPiano/README.md

 Two microphones layers : Close Mic and Decca Tree.
 Each has dedicated volume, pan and width controls.

-- Volume at 0% will also turn off the mic layer and saving polyphony
+- Volume center is 50%, turn it up to 100% add up to +6 dB
 - Pan center is 50%.
 Lower value go Left and higher value go Right
 - Width normal is 50%.
 Higher value go wider.
 0% is mono